Indonesian police kill 2 suspected in attack on policeman

 JAKARTA, Indonesia (AP) — Indonesian security forces on Wednesday shot and killed two alleged members of an Islamic militant group suspected of involvement in attack on a policeman on Sulawesi island earlier in the day.

-The two men, believed to be members of the East Indonesia Mujahideen militant group, were killed in a gunfight in Kayamanya village in Poso, a mountainous district considered an extremist hotbed in Central Sulawesi province, local police spokesman Didik Supranto said.
+The two men, believed to be members of the East Indonesia Mujahideen militant group, were killed in a gunfight in Kayamanya village in Poso, a mountainous district considered an extremist hotbed in Central Sulawesi province, local police spokesman Didik Supranoto said.

-Supranto said a security video led police and military to a house in the village while they were searching for two gunmen who critically wounded a police officer in an attack in front of a bank on Wednesday afternoon.
+Supranoto said a security video led police and military to a house in the village while they were searching for two gunmen who critically wounded a police officer in an attack in front of a bank on Wednesday afternoon.

 The video showed two attackers wearing helmets shooting the policeman and then fleeing on a motorbike when the injured officer tried to resist with a gun.

-Supranto said the suspects refused to surrender and shot at police during the raid on the house.
+Supranoto said the suspects refused to surrender and shot at police during the raid on the house.

-“They were the planners and were directly involved in the attack,” Supranto said.
+“They were the planners and were directly involved in the attack,” Supranoto said.

 Police seized weapons and the motorbike used in the attack, and defused at least two bombs found in the house, he said.